-The range and nature of both the difficulties and needs our young people exhibit, have and continue to become more and complex as does the assessment of these.
-In the last 3 years the school has seen increase in admissions for pupils with complex emotional needs alongside numerous SEN conditions.
-Thus, it is important that the school seeks to ensure that the admission process accurately identifies the needs of young persons and whether it is possible for the school to meet these both effectively and efficiently.
+The range and nature of both the difficulties and needs that our pupils' exhibit, have and continue to become more complex as does the assessment of these.
+Thus, it is important that the school seeks to ensure that the admission process accurately identifies the needs of pupils and whether it is possible for the school to meet these both effectively and efficiently.